-- 1 Browse and select the Cluster object that contains the resource you want to migrate. - Resources must be in a running state to be migrated. - 2 Ensure the right half of ConsoleOne displays the Cluster View State by selecting View > Cluster State from the menu at the top of the screen. - 3 In the Cluster Resource List, select the resource you want to migrate. - The Cluster Resource Manager screen appears, displaying the server the selected resource is currently running on and a list of possible servers to which you can migrate resources. - 4 Select a server from the list and click Migrate to move the resource to the selected server.
+1 Browse and select the Cluster object that contains the resource you want to migrate.

+Resources must be in a running state to be migrated.

+- 2 Ensure that the right half of ConsoleOne[®] displays the Cluster State View by selecting View > Cluster State from the menu at the top of the screen. - 3 From the Cluster Resource List, select the resource you want to migrate.

+The Cluster Resource Manager screen appears, displaying the server the selected resource is currently running on and a list of possible servers that you can migrate resources to.

+4 Select a server from the list, then click Migrate to move the resource to the selected server.